Edward Hawke, 1st Baron Hawke: Final years

 Hawke was created Baron Hawke "of Towton" (in which Yorkshire parish was situated his residence of Scarthingwell Hall, inherited by his wife) on 20 May 1776.
 Towards the end of his life he had his country house built in Sunbury-on-Thames and lived alternately there and at a rented home in North Stoneham, Hampshire.
 He died at his house in Sunbury-on-Thames on 17 October 1781 and was buried at St Nicolas Church, North Stoneham.

 Cultural references

 His memorial, carved by John Francis Moore and depicting the Battle of Quiberon Bay, is in St. Nicolas' Church, North Stoneham.

-In the Robert Louis Stevenson's 1883 novel Treasure Island, Long John Silver claims that he used to serve in the Royal Navy and lost his leg under "the immortal Hawke".
+In Robert Louis Stevenson's 1883 novel Treasure Island, Long John Silver claims that he used to serve in the Royal Navy and lost his leg under "the immortal Hawke".